uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

    \operatorname{strides}[j] * \operatorname{dimensions}[j]
    \text{ if } \sigma(i) + 1 = \sigma(j) \text{ for all } 0 \leq i, j < n - 1.

-In the matrix example, we could have used :any:`format_tag::ab` for the non-transposed matrix above, and :any:`format_tag::ba` for the transposed:
+In the matrix example, we could have used |_ab| for the non-transposed matrix above, and |_ba| for the transposed:

 .. code:: cpp